Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

-For determinantal processes, a general strategy to get a CLT for linear statistics is to use equation (\ref{cumulant_1}) and show that all cumulants of order $\ge 3$ converge to zero.
-This approach has been applied to many classical models in 1 or 2 dimensions using a wide range of techniques, see e.g.~\cite{CL_95,Soshnikov_00a,Soshnikov_01, RV_07a, RV_07b, AHM_11,BD_13, BD_14}.
+For determinantal processes, a general strategy to obtain a CLT for linear statistics is to use formula (\ref{cumulant_1}) to show that all cumulants of order $\ge 3$ converge to zero.
+This approach has been applied to many classical models in 1 or 2 dimensions using a wide range of techniques, see e.g.~\cite{CL_95,Soshnikov_00a,Soshnikov_01, RV_07a, RV_07b, AHM_11,BD_14, BD_15}.
 In this paper, it is applied to the modified ensembles of definition \ref{modified_GUE}.
-To the authors' knowledge, the results of this paper at the critical scale provides the first example of a determinantal point process for which the fluctuations of a mesoscopic linear statistic are not Gaussian in the limit.
-At the global scale non-Gaussian limits can be obtained for Hermitian matrix models with several cuts, but the mechanism there seems to be very different.
-To prove theorems ~\ref{thm:MNS_CLT} and~\ref{thm:MNS_C^n}, we use a perturbative approach which consists in comparing the correlation kernels of two processes to show that a given linear statistic $\Xi f$ has the same limit for the two processes as the density $N\to\infty$.
-To this end we will use the following definition.
-Let $C^n_{K^N}[\Xi f]$ be the $n^{\text{th}}$ cumulant for the linear statistic $\Xi f$ of the determinantal process with kernel $K$.
+To the authors' knowledge, the results of this paper at the critical scale provide the first example of a determinantal point process for which the fluctuations of a mesoscopic linear statistic are not Gaussian in the limit.
+At the global scale, non-Gaussian limits can be obtained for unitary invariant Hermitian matrix models with several cuts, but the mechanism is different.
+In fact, it was recently proved in~\cite{L_15a} that, at mesoscopic scales, such models are also described in the large $N$ limit by the $H^{1/2}$-Gaussian noise $\Xi_0$ appearing in theorem~\ref{thm:MNS_CLT}.
+To prove theorems ~\ref{thm:MNS_CLT} and~\ref{thm:MNS_C^n}, we use a perturbative approach which consists in comparing the correlation kernels of two processes to establish that a given linear statistic $\Xi f$ has the same limit for both ensembles as the density $N\to\infty$.
+To this end, we will use the following definition.